whaleymar/whalengine/src/ECS/Lib/README.md

 # Nice to have

-- Entity should have some compile() method which sets mIsAlive=true and sends a patternChanged signal -> patternChanged signal not sent for dead entities, which will prevent a bunch of patternChanged calls from happening while an entity is initialized
+- Entity should have some compile() method which sets it Alive in the EntityManager and sends a patternChanged signal -> patternChanged signal (not sent for dead entities), which will prevent a bunch of patternChanged calls from happening while an entity is initialized
+- max entities/max components values should be macros which are optionally defined before the first time ECS.h is included, similar to rapidXML